Pashuna/rpg-character-system/README.md

 ### Warrior

-The `Warrior` inherits from `Character` and adds:
+`Warrior` inherits from `Character` and adds:

 * Armor
 * `power_attack()`

 The power attack has a 50% chance to deal double damage.

-When the Warrior levels up, armor also increases by 2.
+When the Warrior levels up, armor increases by 2.

 ### Mage

-The `Mage` inherits from `Character` and adds:
+`Mage` inherits from `Character` and adds:

 * Mana
 * `fireball()`